Advanced Tutorial

 A surface has already been separated, and it should be shown in orange.
 Try flattening the surface using default parameters (projecting on a plane) by pressing Extract Surface

 .
-You will observe a bad result where only the top half of the surface can be flattened due to the complexity of the surface.
+A bad result will be obtained where only the top half of the surface can be flattened due to the complexity of the surface.

-Note that we utilized numerous initial points with different xyz
+Note that numerous initial points with different xyz

-values to separate this complex surface because the quality of segmentation is limited.
+values were utilized to separate this complex surface because the quality of segmentation is limited.

-file and inspect the surface using software like Chimera:
+file, so that the surface can be checked using software like Chimera:

 Mpicker_convert_mrc.py --npz emd10409_isonet/surface_1_emd10409_isonet/surface_1_surf.mrc.npz --out surface_1.mrc